RivasCVA/iPlayMusic/README.md

 # iPlay Music
 An iOS music player.
 This was my first iOS project back in 2017, dedicated to learn Swift and Xcode.
+It has the ability to play music when the app is in the background, and the music can be controlled outside the app using iOS's Now Playing Info Center.

 [![iPlayMusic](https://user-images.githubusercontent.com/60367213/94369964-701c1780-00b2-11eb-9ec0-12e670ab0cb0.png)](#)